iamkirankumaryadav/DAX/README.md

 - Columns are combined by `position`
 - Column names are determined by `left` table.
 - Relations cannot be created with 3rd table.
+- Useful in the case to find employee and customer `churning`

+`Intersect`
+- All tables must contain same number of `columns`
+- Accepts only 2 Tables.
+- Columns are combined by `position`
+- Column names are determined by `left` table.
+- Relations cannot be created with 3rd table.
+- Useful in the case to find active customer, repeat purchases and new employee or new customers in recent period.